 Applying for the MPH as a Current Friedman School Student

 If you have already begun your degree program at the Friedman School and want to apply for the dual degree program as a current student, you will need to submit a application to the Public Health Admissions Office.

 Upon submission of the application, the Public Health Admissions Office will work with the Friedman School Admissions Office to obtain the application materials you submitted for your nutrition master's degree program.
 The information you provide in the application, plus your transcripts, test scores, letters of recommendation, and personal information on the Friedman application, will be combined and reviewed by the Public Health Admissions Committee for admission to the combined MS in Nutrition/MPH program.

 Tuition Costs for the MS-Nutrition/MPH Degree

-Please note that any scholarship funding awarded by the Friedman School cannot be applied to tuition charges from the Public Health and Professional Degree Programs during your final two semesters in the program.
+Please note that any scholarship funding awarded by the Friedman School cannot be applied to tuition charges from the Public Health programs during your final two semesters in the program.